Convergence and Inference of Stream SGD, with Applications to Queueing Systems and Inventory Control: Additional Numerical Results on Convergence Rate

-Proposition~\ref{assump:U} shows that $P_{\vartheta}U(\vartheta, x)$ is $L_U(x)$-Lipschitz w.r.t.\ $\vartheta$ for any given data point $x$.
-Similarly, the $H(\vartheta, x)$ is average-$L_H(x)$-Lipschitz at the parameter $\vtheta$ for any given data point $x$.
+\end{enumerate} \end{lemma} The proof of Lemma~\ref{assump:U} is deferred to Appendix~\ref{proof:assump:U}.
+Lemma~\ref{assump:U} shows that $P_{\vartheta}U_H(\vartheta, x)$ is $L_U(x)$-Lipschitz w.r.t.\ $\vartheta$ for any given data point $x$.
+Similarly, the $H(\vartheta, x)$ is average-$L_H(x)$-Lipschitz at the parameter $\vartheta^*$ for any given data point $x$.
 Note that the Lipschitz modules $L_{H}(\cdot)$ and $L_U(\cdot)$ are allowed to depend on the data $x$ rather than a universal constant in previous works~\citep{li2022state,li2023online}.
 In order to ensure stability, we require both $\EB L_H^2(x_t)$ and $\EB L_U^2(x_t)$ are uniformly bounded.
-As a result, we have the following result \begin{lemma} It follows from Assumption~\ref{assmpt: convexity} and Propositions~\ref{assump:U} that for any $t \ge 0$,
+As a result, we have the following result \begin{lemma} It follows from Assumption~\ref{assmpt: convexity} and Lemma~\ref{assump:U} that for any $t \ge 0$,

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:bounded-growth}] The proof can be found in Section~\ref{proof:lem:bounded-growth}. \end{proof} Lemma~\ref{lem:bounded-growth} implies that both the incremental update $H(\vartheta_t, x_{t})$ and the conditional functions $P_{\vartheta_{t}}U(\vartheta_{t}, x_{t})$ have uniformly bounded second moments.
+\end{lemma} \begin{proof}{Proof of Lemma~\ref{lem:bounded-growth}} The proof can be found in~\ref{proof:lem:bounded-growth}. \end{proof} Lemma~\ref{lem:bounded-growth} implies that both the incremental update $H(\vartheta_t, x_{t})$ and the conditional functions $P_{\vartheta_{t}}U_H(\vartheta_{t}, x_{t})$ have uniformly bounded (at most forth-order) moments.
 The analysis of Lemma~\ref{lem:bounded-growth} heavily depends on the fact that all iterates $\{\vartheta_t\}_{t \ge 0}$ locate in $\Theta$ that is contained in a ball with radius $C_{\Theta}$.
-If we allow $C_{\Theta}$ to be infinity, then we should force $L_H(x)$ and $L_H(x)$ to be constant again so as to ensure stability and convergence.
+If we allow $C_{\Theta}$ to be infinity, then we might force $L_H(x)$ and $L_H(x)$ to be constant again so as to ensure stability and convergence.